neuralvis/elpa-mirror/melpa/elpher-readme.txt

 page containing information on key bindings and suggested starting points for your gopher exploration.

-Faces, caching options and start page can be configured via the Elpher customization group in Applications.
+Faces, caching and other options can be configured via the Elpher customization group in Applications.